TadMSTR/AnberThemes/README.md

 **This part will not be included in the above mentioned ArkOS update so will still be a one time manual step**
 Place *AnberThemes.sh* and *AnberThemes* folder in `/roms/tools` You can do this over your network, or by plugging the sdcard into your PC.
 In that case the location would be `EASYROMS/tools`.

+Now in ArkOS Options menu there will be a folder called **Tools** and AnberThemes can be run from there.